sbaiahmed1/react-native-google-auth/README.md

 [![npm downloads](https://img.shields.io/npm/d18m/react-native-google-auth.svg)](https://img.shields.io/npm/d18m/react-native-google-auth.svg)
 [![GitHub stars](https://img.shields.io/github/stars/sbaiahmed1/react-native-google-auth.svg)](https://github.com/sbaiahmed1/react-native-google-auth/stargazers)

-> ⚠️ **Development Status**: This library is currently in active development.
-While core functionality is implemented and working, some features may still be under development or subject to change.
-Please use with caution in production environments.

 **react-native-google-auth** is a comprehensive React Native Google Authentication library that provides seamless Google Sign-In integration for iOS and Android applications.
 Built with modern APIs including Google Sign-In SDK for iOS and Android Credential Manager, this library offers the most up-to-date Google authentication solution for React Native developers.

 ## 📋 Table of Contents